Lojemiru/AM2R-Autopatcher/patch_data/files_to_copy/readme.txt

 The latest version of AM2R will always be posted at www.reddit.com/r/AM2R and will automatically be installed if you are using the AM2RLauncher.

-- What platforms is AM2R availible on?
+- What platforms is AM2R available on?
 Currently, AM2R runs natively on Windows, Android, and Linux platforms.
 Linux support is provided as-is and is not guaranteed to run on any given machine.
 AM2R is capable of running on older Mac devices using Wine.